linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Oil can be processed in different ways, producing different mixes of outputs.
 The spread terminology identifies the number of gallons of oil as input, and the number of gallons of gasoline and heating oil as outputs.
 Traders will speak of "5-3-2," "3-2-1," and "2-1-1" crack spreads.
 The 5-3-2 spread, for example, reflects the profit from taking 5 gallons of oil as input, and producing 3 gallons of gasoline and 2 gallons of heating oil.
 A petroleum refiner producing gasoline and heating oil could use a futures crack spread to lock in both the cost of oil and output prices.
 This strategy would entail going long oil futures and short the appropriate quantities of gasoline and heating oil futures.
 Of course there are other inputs to production and it is possible to produce other outputs, such as jet fuel, so the crack spread is not a perfect hedge.

 Example 3.
-A refiner in June 2010 planning for July production could have purchased July oil for  $72.86/barrel and sold August gasoline and heating oil for$ 2.0279/gallon and 2.0252/gallon.
+A refiner in June 2010 planning for July production could have purchased July oil for  \$72.86/barrel and sold August gasoline and heating oil for\$ 2.0279/gallon and 2.0252/gallon.
 The 3-2-1 crack spread is the gross margin from buying 3 gallons of oil and selling 2 gallons of gasoline and 1 of heating oil.
 Using these prices, the spread is

 $$
 2 \times \$ 2.
 0 2 7 9 + \$ 2.
 0 2 5 2 - 3 \times \$ 7 2.
 8 6 / 4 2 = \$ 0.
 8 7 6 7